marsplus/Adversarial-Regression-with-Multiple-Learners/README.md

 # Adversarial Regression with Multiple Learners

 ### Overview
-Currently, you can use this code to replicate the experimental results for **redwine** dataset (Figure 1, Figure 2, etc).
+Currently, you can use this code to replicate the experimental results for **redwine** dataset (Figure 1, Figure 2, and Figure 7).
 The  experimental results for other datasets can be similarly generated.

 ### Installation